DanielDolzGarcia/Discord-Webhook-DDoS-Detection-V2/README.md

 Made public as we are now using a much more advanceded version

-V3 is more advanced but private for now, if need help contact me on Discord
+V3 is more advanced but private for now, if need help contact me on Discord -> ddolz

-ᴅᴅ#0116